jonathanericksen/Party_Tweets/README.md

 **Part One**

 Part one focused on analyzing a dataset containing ~86K tweets from both Republicans and Democrats who were at the time the tweets were published sitting members of the hour of representatives.
-In part one I analyze the text corpus from both parties' tweets contained in the dataset for a side by side comparison.
+In part one, I analyze the text corpus from both parties' tweets contained in the dataset for a side by side comparison.
 The following is a list of insights Trace Political tasked JE Consulting with extracting from the initial corpus analysis:

 - The top 10 most words used within tweets from both Democrat and Republican representatives
 - The total vocab count for both the Democrat and Republican tweet corpus'